Lab-8916100448256/hosting-farm/doc/dev/best-practices/web_development_best_practices_7.md

 ```
 Then :
 ```
-expand the article to more areas of areas of the software development process
+expand the article to more areas of the software development process
 ```
 The `Pro` query options was selected
 `Web` source was selected